shristiUW/CSS-545-HW2/README.md

 (5 Points) Pros AND cons of each approach for your project

-Document on Cross-Platform Storage Management Approaches in Flutter I have chosen Flutter to develop the project.
+Document on Cross-Platform Storage Management Approaches in Flutter:

+I have chosen Flutter to develop the project.
 Flutter supports several data storage options, suitable for different types of applications and data needs.
 My application is cross-platform and works across the iOS, macOS and Android platforms.
 Accordingly, here are the approaches for cross-platform storage management in Flutter:
-Local Storage Options
+Local Storage Options.

 1. Shared Preferences
 ●	Description: This plugin wraps platform-specific persistent storage for simple data (key-value pairs).
 It is ideal for saving user preferences or settings.
 ●	Pros: Easy to implement; automatically abstracts platform differences; synchronizes data across app instances.